 Exploring one of the world's leading climate change research centres

-The Met Office Hadley Centre, based at the Met Office's Exeter HQ, provides world-class guidance on the science of climate change and is the primary focus in the UK for climate science.
+The Met Office Hadley Centre for Climate Science and Services, based at the Met Office's Exeter HQ, provides world-class guidance on the science of climate change and is the primary focus in the UK for climate science.

 Our staff make significant contributions to scientific literature and to a variety of climate science reports, including the Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).
 Our climate projections were also the basis for the Stern Review on the Economics of Climate Change in 2006.